 These pork chops have been a family favorite for almost twenty years.
 When my husband returned from his first deployment, he requested pork chops with sauteed onions as his first dinner at home.
-Dinner guests have gushed over how moist the pork chops are.

 The low temperature cooking, along with the moisture provided from the sauteed onions contribute to both the tenderness and the moisture in these pork chops.
 Searing the chops first give them a bit of crust, plus it adds some added flavor to the butter and onions.

 I’ve used both butter and oil for this recipe and butter, by far, yields better flavor.
 Feel free to try it both ways for your own tastes.
 If you prefer sauteed onions cooked in oil, go for it.

 Yellow onion is my choice for onion for the keto version of this recipe because it’s a lower carb count.
 A sweet onion, such as Vidalia, is the best option for flavor, but it does have a higher carb count.

 Don’t forget to drop the temperature on the stovetop.
 I’ve forgotten in the past, and I’ve also failed to drop it enough which resulted in scorched onions, overcooked pork chops and burned butter.
 If you are using thinner pork chops, cook time will be significantly shorter so keep your eye on the internal temperature of the pork chops to prevent a dry dish.

 As an Amazon Associate I earn from qualifying purchases.